martinsoft/xcodetheme/README.md

 * select Xcode > Preferences... > Fonts & Colors
 * choose the 'Martinsoft' theme to apply.

+## Support

 If you enjoy this theme, please let me know on [Instagram (@martinsoft)](https://instagram.com/martinsoft)!

 Feel free to tag me in any images where you are using my theme!
 I'd love to see it in action! 😊